qor/doc/helpers/widget.md

   Templates: []string{"banner1", "banner2"},
   // Widget's setting, which is configurable from the place using the widget with inline edit
   Setting:  Admin.NewResource(&bannerArgument{}),
+  // InlineEditURL overwrite widget's inline edit's setting URL, usually we don't require do that, Widget will generate setting form based on Widget's setting resource, but in case of you want to fully customize your widget's setting page, you can overwrite it to return setting's URL
+  InlineEditURL: func(context *Context) string {
+    return "/admin/setting"
+  },
   // Generate a context to render the widget based on the widget's configurations
   Context: func(context *widget.Context, setting interface{}) *widget.Context {
     context.Options["Setting"] = setting